 CPAs specialised in ERC help have seen many companies close their doors perhaps because they did not fully understand the new ERC guidelines for the ERTC grant application.
 Furthermore those requirements for employee retention tax credit eligibility have changed throughout the years and this explains why only a fraction of eligible companies have claimed what they are entitled to according to the Employee Retention Credits Cares Act and its new ERC rules.
 The majority of businesses missed out without even knowing it.

-How to claim the employee retention credit?
+How does a qualified employer apply for the employee retention credit?

-How to apply ERC credit?
+How to file for ERTC tax credit?

 Who is eligible for employee retention tax credit?